 WordPress vulnerabilities are not going away and are on the increase.
 Acunetix check for over 4,000 vulnerabilities in WordPress’ core, themes and plugins in existence.
 While 24% of Internets websites run WordPress, Acunetix web scanner scans for all these WordPress vulnerabilities within WordPress plugins & misconfigurations.

 It’s a fact that a bad actor is going to attack your infrastructure through a web application.
-The web application is the front door to the network be it in the cloud or on-premise.
+The web application is the front door to the network be it in the cloud or on-premises.
 There is no getting away from this and it will eventually happen since the attack is inevitable.
 So, it’s not just about choosing the correct security paradigm.
 It’s all about how you detect and deal with this attack at a web application and web server level.

 Simplicity is the mother of success when it comes to security.
 If you are forced down to the road of scattered security perimeters, you need to structure a hard security bubble around your web application and web server.